La Strada (1954)

 Poster is displayed when Zampanò buys Italian ice.

-When the circus caravan arrives at an Italian town, and they see a poster announcing «Gelsomina y Zampanò», the heroes of Fellini's film, they get their caravans moving away.
+When the circus caravan arrives at an French town, and they see a poster announcing «Gelsomina y Zampanò», the heroes of Fellini's film, they get their caravans moving away.

 While speaking with Fellini